gskril/onchain-bakery/contracts/README.md

 - There are three roles with the following purposes:
   - `DEFAULT_ADMIN_ROLE` updates the accounts that have the following roles.
-  - `ADMIN_ROLE` is for high level admin tasks like withdrawing funds and upating metadata.
+  - `MANAGER_ROLE` is for high level admin tasks like withdrawing funds and upating metadata.
   - `SIGNER_ROLE` is for signing messages and lower level admin functions that can be called programmatically.
 One example of a future use case where this migth come in handy: allow an external contract add credit to a customer's account.
-- Owner controls the inventory, which is a mapping of `tokenId` to `quantity`.
+- Manager controls the inventory, which is a mapping of `tokenId` to `quantity`.
 - When `quantity` is positive, the respective ERC1155 token is available for purchase.
 - To place an order, the customer needs a signed message from our admin server.
 This allow us to arbitrarily allow or deny orders.
 - If the admin server approves an order, a `claimId` is issued which has the following traits: